lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 #### Stage 1: Denial (January--April 2022)
 Upon learning that DID was my working diagnosis, the first stage was denial.
 Despite the fact that I had a prior pediatric dissociative disorder diagnosis and had been experiencing symptoms of DID my entire life, I genuinely did not think I had DID.
-Several parts of me believed that I was faking to get out of my adult responsibilities[^1], other parts thought that DID was fake as I was matching my symptoms to the disorder because I was reading so much about it[^2], and one adamant part thought my therapist was inducing my symptoms[^3].
+Several parts of me believed that I was faking to get out of my adult responsibilities[^1], other parts thought that DID was fake as I was matching my symptoms to the disorder because I was reading so much academic literature about it[^2], and one adamant part thought my therapist was inducing my symptoms[^3].
 In fact, none of these excuses were correct, but the denial was protective---it prevented me, albeit momentarily, from the awareness that I had a disorder caused by childhood trauma, which I was not yet ready to to terms with.
 [^1]: I started "failing" at my adult responsibilities when my symptoms became worse.
 Instead of seeing my difficulties increasing as a result of my becoming more symptomatic, I saw it as the other way around---I believed I started faking symptoms as an excuse for my failings.
 I now see this as being unequivocally untrue---there is no way I could be faking these symptoms.
 Feelings of faking are apparently very common in early stages of treatment of DID.
 [^2]: Upon learning that I likely had DID, I began reading as much as I possibly could about the disorder.
 Understanding DID became a "special interest" of mine, as I wanted to understand what I was apparently going through, and some parts took that as a sign I was reading about DID in order to fake it.
 This is also untrue.